Terry O’Neill, Interim Executive Director

 (415) 296-7629 x203 | firstname.lastname@example.org

-Karen Maoki joined the staff of the National Employment Lawyers Association in 2000 and now serves as Project Manager for The Institute and NELA.
+Karen Maoki joined the staff of the National Employment Lawyers Association in 2000 and now serves as Director of Operations for The Institute and NELA.
 Ms. Maoki came to NELA from organized labor, having worked with UNITE HERE Local 2850 as an organizer intern and, later, their bookkeeper.
 In her free time, she has volunteered with Berkeley Needle Exchange Emergency Distribution and Celebration of Craftswomen, a benefit for The Women’s Building of San Francisco.
 Ms. Maoki is a graduate of Scripps College in Claremont, California.

 Nareeya Nalivka, Finance Associate